immense/immybot-documentation/src/guide/connectwise-manage-integration-setup.md

 # ConnectWise Manage Integration

+Setting up this agreement allows you to
+1. Deploy Software to machines covered by a certain agreement type (Deploy Huntress to all customers with a Managed Security Agreement)
+2. (Preferred) Deploy Software to machines covered by an Agreement with a specific Addition (Deploy SentinelOne to all computers that have SentinelOne as an Addition on their agreement)

 Follow this guide to setup ConnectWise Manage as a PSA Link.

 ## Create an ImmyBot Role with the following permissions